-Alongside his symphonic work, Rožeň is steadily building his opera repertoire.
-During his time in Scotland, he has been engaged in conducting Stravinsky's Mavra, Walton's The Bear, Strauss' Die Fledermaus and Britten’s Owen Wingrave.
-He has also conducted Ravel's L’enfant et les sortilegès with the Hamburg Symphony Orchestra as well as Sven Daigger's Eine Kluge Else at the Brücken-Festival für Neue Musik in Rostock.
+Rožeň is increasingly at home in the pit and during his time in Scotland he conducted Stravinsky's Mavra, Walton's The Bear and Strauss' Die Fledermaus.
+Elsewhere, he has conducted Ravel's L’enfant et les sortilegès with the Hamburg Symphony Orchestra as well as Sven Daigger's Eine Kluge Else at the Brücken-Festival für Neue Musik in Rostock